Signs and symptoms of constipation

 You can buy bulk-forming laxatives without a prescription.
-They’re generally safe, but you should speak to your doctor or pharmacist before taking them, as they can interfere with certain medications.
+They’re generally safe, but speak to a doctor or pharmacist before taking them, as they can interfere with certain medications.

 They can be used to treat short-term constipation, for example while you wait for dietary and lifestyle changes to take effect.
 They’re not considered an effective long-term treatment.

 Some studies have found that probiotics can help ease constipation associated with Parkinson’s disease.

 Other treatments, such as laxatives, suppositories, and enemas, can have serious side effects.
 Your doctor can help you find the most suitable treatment options when constipation persists.